taichi-dev/taichi/docs/utilities.rst

 The suggested workflow for **the PR author** to run the regression tests is:

-* When a performance related PR is ready, checkout that PR locally.

-* Run ``ti benchmark && ti regression`` to obtain the result.

-* Decide wheater to approve or request change, depends on the result.

-* Right before merge, run ``ti baseline`` to save the benchmark result as new baseline.
+* Before begin to work on a performance related issue, run ``ti benchmark && ti baseline`` to save the current performance as a baseline.

-**Reviewers** can also ask the PR author to run and upload the test result, if they consider the PR performance sensitive.
-If the reviewers would like to run the regression tests themselves, the suggested workflow is:

-* When a stage of work is done, run ``ti benchmark && ti regression`` to obtain result.
+* When a stage of work is ready, run ``ti benchmark && ti regression`` to obtain the result.

-* When ready for review, post the latest result in PR comments, wait for the reviewer.

-* Get feedback from the reviewer, and improve the result.
+* Decide wheater go further to next stage or add more improvements, depending on the result.

-* Right before merge, run ``ti baseline`` to save the benchmark result as new baseline.
+* Before going to next stage, run ``ti baseline`` to save current performance as a baseline.

 Trigger GDB when the program crashes